ibm-cloud-docs/hs-crypto/pkcs11-best-practices.md

 ### 3. Create access policies and assign custom roles to the anonymous user service ID
 {: #create-policy-assign-custom-role-anonymous-user-service}

-The anonymous user requires three access policies.
+The anonymous user requires two access policies.
 The PKCS#11 specification specifies that the anonymous user can access the public keystore only.
 The following access policies are set up to restrict the anonymous user to the public keystore.

 To assign the custom roles that are defined in [Step 1](#step1-create-custom-roles) to the anonymous user service ID, follow these steps: